richardcom/tp/docs/UserGuide.md

 * Additionally, to avoid exceeding the library capacity, the stocking of a book in a location should be an integer between 0 and 99999.

 * Note that edit the stocking of a book will rewrite the stocking for every location.
 This means the library location not included in the edit command will be marked as `Not available`

+* If multiple `s/` is present, only the information in the last `s/` will be recorded.

+* There are 2 reasons why stocking does not use syntax similar to categories, such as `s/centralLb 40 s/scienceLb 20 s/HSSMLb 30`
+    * A book has exactly 1 stocking, which stores all the stocking information of the book in every location.
+This is both appropriate and necessary because the list of library locations in stocking are specific to libraries in NUS and it is static, which is contrary to categories, where user can add new categories dynamically.
+    * `s/centralLb 30 scienceLb 20 HSSMLb 10` brings more convenience to the user since there is less typing.

 Examples:
 * `s/centralLb 30 scienceLb 20 HSSMLb 10`